 Minor short-term traffic-related impacts are anticipated in the proposed project area due to the implementation of the proposed project construction.
 A full closure of Placerville Drive at Hangtown Creek would be required for the duration of the 12-month construction period to complete the proposed demolition and construction activities.
 An approximate 0.5-mile temporary offsite detour would be installed prior to the commencement of proposed project construction, which would maintain east-west traffic circulation in the proposed project area and utilize Pierroz Road and Cold Springs Road (Figure 2-2).
-The implementation of the proposed project area; however, travel delays as a result of the proposed project detour would be temporary and are anticipated to minor (less than five minutes) due to the short length of the alternative route.
+The implementation of the proposed project detour would temporarily result increase travel times within the proposed project area; however, travel delays as a result of the proposed project detour would be temporary and are anticipated to minor (less than five minutes) due to the short length of the alternative route.